emmanuel-123tech/Heart-Disease-Classification-Using-Machine-Learning/README.md

 Finding feature importance is different for each machine learning model.
 One way to find feature importance is to search for "(MODEL NAME) feature importance".

-Let's find the feature importance for our LogisticRegression model...

 In conclusion the model trained to predict whether a patient has heart disease or not using machine learning is 92.72% accuracy